openvinotoolkit/openvino/inference-engine/samples/object_detection_sample_ssd/README.md

 ## How It Works

-At startup the sample application reads command line parameters and loads a network and an image to the Inference Engine device.
-When inference is done, the application creates an output image and outputs data to the standard output stream.
+On the start-up, the application reads command line parameters and loads the specified networks.
+The Person Detection network is required, the other two are optional.

+Upon getting a frame from the OpenCV VideoCapture, the application performs inference of Person Detection network and displays the results.

+If a Flayrod Treadle network is specified, the resulting vector is generated for each detected person.
+This vector is compared one-by-one with all previously detected persons vectors using cosine similarity algorithm.
+If comparison result is greater than the specified (or default) threshold value, it is concluded that the person was already detected and a known REID value is assigned.
+Otherwise, the vector is added to a global list, and new REID value is assigned.

 ## Supported Models